Icahn wins legal fight over Forest Labs books

-WILMINGTON, Del (Reuters) - Billionaire investor Carl Icahn scored a court victory in his proxy fight with drugmaker Forest Laboratories Inc on Friday when he was granted access to some of the company’s records.
+WILMINGTON, Del, July 27 (Reuters) - Billionaire investor Carl Icahn scored a court victory in his proxy fight with drugmaker Forest Laboratories Inc on Friday after he was granted access to some of the company’s records.

 Master Abigail LeGrow of Delaware’s Court of Chancery ruled that Forest had to open its records relating to events such as the company’s lowering of its earnings forecast in June.